JoshAaronLevy/levy-home/docs/02-swiftui-architecture.md

 - No TCA, Redux, Flux, coordinator framework, dependency injection framework, or enterprise layering.
 - No production user authentication during the client parity stage.
-- No Home Assistant dashboard, camera view, automation builder, or device control UI.
+- No Home Assistant dashboard, camera view, automation builder, arbitrary device list, or generic device management.
+- No direct Home Assistant credentials or arbitrary Home Assistant service/entity payloads in the iOS app.
 - No client storage of Home Assistant webhook secrets.
 - No Core Data, SwiftData, SQLite, Realm, or local event database for MVP parity.
 - No mechanical translation of React components into Swift files.